firefly-out/gitlab-runner-hadr/README.md

 #### Stronger

-If stringer, it will update the tag list of the `GitLab Runners` to the configured desired main cluster tag so users will not have to change their `.gitlab-ci.yml` files.
+If stronger, it will update the tag list of the `GitLab Runners` to the configured desired main cluster tag so users will not have to change their `.gitlab-ci.yml` files.